Tax Bombshell Throws Trump On Defensive Ahead Of Debate - UrduPoint

 The scoop from The New York Times, reporting that Trump paid only $750 in federal income tax in 2016 and 2017, and none at all for 10 of the previous 15 years, was a shot to the jugular of the self-described billionaire.

-Throughout his unlikely rise to power, Trump has portrayed himself as a hard-nosed businessman on a mission to drain the Washington swamp and represent what he calls "the forgotten man and woman."
-Trump calls the Times' story -- which the newspaper says is based on his long secret tax returns -- false.
+Trump, who portrays himself as a hard-nosed businessman on a mission to drain the Washington swamp, dismissed the Times story -- which the newspaper says is based on examination of his long-secret tax returns.

 "The Fake news Media, just like Election time 2016, is bringing up my Taxes & all sorts of other nonsense with illegally obtained information," he tweeted Monday.